Thomas T. Fauntleroy (lawyer)

-Thomas Turner Fauntleroy (December 20, 1823 – October 2, 1906) was a Virginia attorney, politician, slaver, and judge of the Virginia Supreme Court of Appeals.
+Thomas Turner Fauntleroy Jr. (December 20, 1823 – October 2, 1906) was a Virginia attorney, politician, slave owner, and judge of the Virginia Supreme Court of Appeals.

 Early and family life

 Fauntleroy was born in Winchester, Virginia.
 He was the second son of a career U.S. Army officer, ultimately Colonel Thomas Turner Fauntleroy and his wife, the former Ann Magdalene Magill.
 He had several brothers and sisters.
 His son would later trace the family's ancestry to Lt.
 Col. Charles Mynn Thruston and Lt.
 Charles Magill of Winchester, who both served in the American Revolutionary War (Magill on General Washington's staff).
 Thus, the family could trace its descent from the First Families of Virginia.
 Although Col. Fauntleroy was assigned various commands in the western U.S. territories, his family remained in Frederick county.
 Thomas Jr. received a private education suitable for his class, including at Benjamin Hallowell High School in Alexandria and the University of Virginia in Charlottesville, where he studied law and graduated in 1844.

 Thomas Jr. married twice.
-In 1850 he married Ann Hite Williams (1830-1852), who died shortly after the birth of Philip Williams Fauntleroy (1852-1931).
-The widower remarried on December 30, 1858, to Bettie S. Hite (1841-1929), who gave birth to Cornelius Williams Fauntleroy (1859-1921); Thomas Turner Fauntleroy III (1862-1947), Ann Magill Fauntleroy Ball (1865-1956), Robert B. Fauntleroy (1868-1955) and Joseph W. Fauntleroy (1872-1959).
-Their ancestor Jacob Hite had settled in the area in the 1730s, and the family had long been prominent in Frederick County.
+In 1850 he married Ann Hite Williams, who died shortly after the birth of Philip Williams Fauntleroy (1852-1931).
+The widower remarried on December 30, 1858, to Bettie S. Hite, who gave birth to Cornelius Williams Fauntleroy (1859-1921); Thomas Turner Fauntleroy III (1862-1947), Ann Magill Fauntleroy Ball (1865-1956), Robert B. Fauntleroy (1868-1955) and Joseph W. Fauntleroy (1872-1959).